 At 12:51 a.m. this past Saturday morning, my pager went off for an injured 16-year-old female, just a few miles from my house.
 It was in an odd location for a middle-of-the-night rescue, and as my wife and I got dressed, I was a bit confused.

 A reader has a very interesting point of view on True’s stories — from the perspective of a (recovering) alcoholic.

 With a title like that, I certainly couldn’t run the story without providing the photo!
 As usual, the story first, from True’s 14 November 2010 issue:

 This is a study of contrasts: this story was so good that I ran it both in This is True and in the now-defunct Mug Shot Museum.
 First, the True treatment, from the 7 March 2010 issue:

 Another story that isn’t really complete without the photos mentioned.
-Even before I posted them, a couple of readers thought I was too hard on the guy.
+Even before I posted them, a couple of readers thought I was too hard on the guy; I’ll let you decide on that point.
 Let’s start with the story, from True’s 19 July 2009 issue.

 Episode #34: “Booze Meets Stupid” from True’s 25 January 2009 issue.